πŸš€ DeploymentΒΆ

 Docker commandΒΆ

-To deploy the CA service via simple docker command, use the following CLI arguments:
+To deploy the CA service via a simple docker command, use the following CLI arguments:

 docker run -d \